The regularizing effects of resetting in a particle system for the Burgers equation: Introduction

-One interesting application would be to the $3$-dimensional Navier-Stokes equations.
-There are numerous results showing global existence of solutions to the Navier-Stokes equations with small initial data.
-One new, interesting question that can be asked in this framework is the existence of solutions for arbitrary initial data, which are time global for some small (non-zero) probability.
-The McKean-Vlasov\sidenote{Maybe elaborate on the fact that reset systems are not McKean-Vlasov somewhere.} type nonlinearity prevents us from asking this question for the stochastic Lagrangian formulation for the Navier-Stokes equations~\cite{bblSLNS}*{equations (2.3)--(2.6)}.
-For the system~\eqsPMNavierStokes, the empirical mean $\frac{1}{N} \sum_1^N$ provides no regularisation, so it is unlikely to expect small probability time global solutions.
-However, the repeatedly reset version of~\eqsPMNavierStokes is free of the McKean-Vlasov nonlinearity, \textit{and} is dissipative, making it a better candidate for small probability time global solutions.
+One interesting application would be to the three-dimensional Navier--Stokes equations.
+There are numerous results showing global existence of solutions to the Navier--Stokes equations with small initial data.
+One new, interesting question that can be asked in this framework is the existence of solutions for arbitrary initial data, which are time global for some small (nonzero) probability.
+The McKean--Vlasov-type nonlinearity prevents us from asking this question for the stochastic Lagrangian formulation for the Navier--Stokes equations (\cite{bblSLNS}, equations (2.3)--(2.6)).
+For the system~(\ref{eqndXiN})--(\ref{eqnAn}) and (\ref {eqnOmegaN}),~(\ref{eqnBiotSavartN}), the empirical mean $\frac{1}{N} \sum _1^N$ provides no regularization, so it is unlikely to expect small probability time global solutions.
+However, the repeatedly reset version of~(\ref{eqndXiN})--(\ref{eqnAn}) and (\ref {eqnOmegaN}),~(\ref{eqnBiotSavartN}) is free of the McKean--Vlasov nonlinearity, \textit{and} is dissipative, making it a better candidate for small probability time global solutions.
 Unfortunately, there are obstructions in proving this result directly with the techniques used here, and we are working on addressing this issue.

-The plan of this paper is as follows: In Section~\ref{sxnGlobalExistence} we establish our notational convention, and prove our main theorem.
-This proof relies on a few lemmas, the proofs of which we postpone to Sections~\ref{sxnKeyLemma}, \ref{sxnFurtherEstimates}, and \ref{sxnCnBound}.
-In Section~\ref{sxnShocks}, we provide an example showing that without resetting, the system~\eqsBurgersN shocks almost surely.
+The plan of this paper is as follows: in Section \ref {sxnGlobalExistence} we establish our notational convention, and prove our main theorem.
+This proof relies on a few lemmas, the proofs of which we postpone to Sections~\ref{sxnKeyLemma}, \ref {sxnFurtherEstimates} and~\ref{sxnCnBound}.
+In Section~\ref {sxnShocks}, we provide an example showing that without resetting, the system~(\ref{eqndXiN})--(\ref{eqnUn}) shocks almost surely.
 As mentioned earlier, once global existence is established the question of convergence as $N \to \infty$ is easily handled.
-We conclude the paper by studing this in Section~\ref{sxnNToInfinity}.
+We conclude the paper by studying this in Section~\ref{sxnNToInfinity}.

-\section{The main theorem and its proof.}
+\section{The main theorem and its proof}